getsentry/rfcs/text/0092-replay-issue-creation.md

 - Requires SDK changes.
 - Can not change issue sampling parameters without an SDK update.
   - Or can you?
-It depends on how protected this endpoint is.
-If the teams responsible for maintaining it are not interested in the replay team adding `if is_slow_click(event): then do special sampling stuff`.

-**Questions:**

-- Can we sample these issue events on the back-end?
+  - What if we sample within the error processing pipeline on the back-end?
-  - Yes its certainly possible.
-  - However, it depends on how protected this endpoint is.
-If the teams responsible for maintaining it are not interested in the replay team adding `if is_slow_click(event): then do special sampling stuff` then we will not be able to meet this criteria.
   - If error processing is functionally immutable (i.e. there is no organizational will-power to allow product teams to sample within the error pipeline) then we will not be able to sample on the back-end.

 ### Option 2: SDK Creates Issues Through an Issues HTTP Endpoint